Manikgarg/SystemsBiology2021_IntegrationPractical/README.md

 15:30 - 15:45: [0:15] *Break*\
 15:45 - 16:30: [0:45] Association with clinical annotations

+## Pre-requisites
+Familiarity with understanding code written in R is required.

 ## References

 1. Lock, Eric F., et al. "Joint and individual variation explained (JIVE) for integrated analysis of multiple data types."
 The annals of applied statistics 7.1 (2013): 523. http://doi.org/10.1214/12-aoas597